 - A Little Tape to hold the plastic cups together

 Fill the bottom cup with a seed starting mix and water.
 Put your seeds in the cup and cover the seeds with an appropriate depth of soil then add a little bit more water.
 Don’t add too much water – we don’t want the seeds to rot.
-Cover with a clear cup and tape the sides.
+Cover with a clear cup and tape the sides to hold them together.

 Once seedlings have sprouted you can take the top plastic cup off.
 When you do take the top off be sure to monitor the moisture daily.
 Drying out at this stage is very bad for the seedlings.
 Likewise don’t add too much water as you can drown the seedlings which is just as bad.